nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ##### 4.2.4.2 Timestamp list approved

+* Access rights: Any

 List the available timestamp services approved for the security server
 ```
 xrdsst timestamp list-approved
 ```

 ##### 4.2.4.3 Timestamp list configured

+* Access rights: Any

 List the available timestamp services configured for the security server
 ```